meditationstuff/protocol_1/index.md

 1. What's your "job"?
 1. What's left that you can't self-generate, for yourself?
 1. What are you pushing away that you could safely not push away?
+1. What will you do when you "finish" meditating?
+(Pretend there's a determinate "done" to the "entire meditation project.")
+Why not just do that [/those after-you-finish thing(s)] now?
+[There are both insensitive and profoundly practice-guiding dimensions of exploring this.]
+Why not also do that [/those after-you-finish thing(s)] now? (if you're not already) Are there good "reasons" not to?
+(Often!
+Of course!
+Duh!
+But! ---Are you sure!?
+And not to inappropriately reify "reasons.")
+[This can be good to explore for any seeming bottlenecks or pinch-points or roadblocks---after you're better, healthy, healthier, wealthy, loveable, etc. Of course, of course, meditation changes your "beliefs," "preferences," "plans," goals," etc., over time, making it challenging to explore the questions, here.
+But! etc.]

 [<a href="#107h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]